franka_example_controllers

 This example sends periodic position commands to the robot.

-ros2 launch franka_bringup example.launch.py controller_name:=joint_position_example_controller
+ros2 launch franka_bringup example.launch.py controller_names:=joint_position_example_controller

 Joint Velocity Example